California Doctor Faces Criminal Charges for Allegedly Hastening Death To Harvest Organs

 For the full story, click here and here and here.

-7 Responses to “California Doctor Faces Criminal Charges for Allegedly Hastening Death To Harvest Organs”
+7 thoughts on “California Doctor Faces Criminal Charges for Allegedly Hastening Death To Harvest Organs”

 What you just wrote is very poignant.
 It would be a horrible decision to make.